developersri/vcomply-challenge/README.md

 ## Configure and create schedules

-On clicking the `SCHEDULE` option in the leftmost navigtion bar, the user can arrive at the UI to configure and create the schedules.
+By clicking the `SCHEDULE` option in the leftmost navigtion bar, the user can arrive at the UI to configure and create the schedules.
 First input to proceed is the `frequency` which has to be chosen by clicking on one of the option from the second to left most sidebar.
+The UI is data-driven to the extent that it shows only the required inputs based on the frequency which was chosen.
+The required inputs based on the chosen frequency are:

+- **Definition of recurring events**: These options include the desired day / date / month / time of the recurring events
+- **Lifecycle of the schedule**: The lifecycle of a schedule comprises of a start date (which is the current date + time by default) and an end criteria.
+End criteria of a schedule can be a date when it is desired to end or the number of occurances after which it has to be concluded or the schedule can be perpetual.
+_Note:_ In case of perpetual schedules, the system puts a hard limit of 100 events at the time of generation.